Ukrainian Ground Forces: Creation of the Ground Forces

-Following the declaration of Ukrainian independence in 1991, Ukraine inherited the 1st Guards Army, 13th Army, 38th Army, two tank armies (the 6th Guards Tank Army and the 8th Tank Army), and the 32nd Army Corps at Simferopol.
+The Ukrainian Ground Forces were the second largest army in Europe at the time.
+Following the declaration of Ukrainian independence in 1991, among those formations gained by the new Ukrainian Ground Forces by inheritance from the old Soviet Army were the 1st Guards Army, the 13th Army, the 38th Army, two tank armies (the 6th Guards Tank Army and the 8th Tank Army), and the 32nd Army Corps at Simferopol.
 The 28th Guards Motor Rifle Division and the 180th Rifle Division were left in Ukraine, having been previously under the 14th Guards Army headquartered at Tiraspol in the Moldovan SSR.
 The post of commander of ground troops was designated in early 1992.
-By the end of 1992, the Kyiv Military District disbanded, and Ukraine used its structures as the basis for the Ministry of Defence and the General Staff.
+By the end of 1992, the Kyiv Military District was disbanded, and Ukraine used its structures as the basis for the Ministry of Defence and the General Staff.

+The government made an effort to get all troops to take an oath of allegiance to Ukraine to prevent a possible coup.
+All personnel were required to either take the oath, or to retire or return to their home republic.
+The Ukrainian oath of loyalty that was administered was not based on ethnicity or linguistics but on a civic identity, and turned the Soviet Army in Ukraine into the modern Ukrainian Ground Forces.
+As of February 1992, about 80% of personnel had taken the oath, according to Defense Minister Morozov.
+Laws establishing regulations the personnel and technical basis for the military were passed in 1992, which included keeping the Soviet rank structure, with the exception of the rank of marshal, which was replaced with general of the army of Ukraine.
+It was planned that the restructuring of the entire Armed Forces would take place until 1995.

 Between June and August 1993, the first redesignation of armies to army corps appears to have taken place.
-While the chief of ground forces post had been created in early 1992, it was over two years before the first holder, Colonel General Vasily Sobkov, was appointed on 7 April 1994.
-The legal framework for the Ground Forces was defined in Article 4 of the law 'On the Armed Forces of Ukraine.'
-At that time, the Ground Forces had no separate command body, and were directly subordinate to the Ukrainian General Staff.
+While the post of Chief of Ground Forces had been created in early 1992, it was over two years before the first holder, Colonel General Vasily Sobkov, was appointed on 7 April 1994.

-The creation of the Ground Forces as a separate armed service was enacted by Presidential Decree 368/96 of 23 May 1996, 'On the Ground Forces of Ukraine.'
+The creation of the Ground Forces as a separate branch of the young AFU was formalised by Presidential Decree 368/96 of 23 May 1996, 'On the Ground Forces of Ukraine.'
 That year both the Ground Forces Command was formed and the 1st Army Corps was reorganised as the Northern Territorial Operational Command (which became the Northern Operational Command in 1998).
-In 1997 the Carpathian Military District was reorganised as the Western Operational Command.From 1992 to 1997, the forces of the Kyiv MD were transferred to the Odesa MD, and the Odesa MD's headquarters moved to Donetsk.
-A new 2nd Army Corps was formed in the Odesa MD.
-Armies were converted to army corps, and motor rifle divisions converted into mechanised divisions or brigades.
-Pairs of attack helicopter regiments were combined to form army aviation brigades.
+In 1997 the Carpathian Military District was reorganised as Operational Command West.

+From 1992 to 1997, the forces of the Kyiv MD were transferred to the Odesa MD, and the Odesa MD's headquarters moved to Donetsk.

-President Leonid Kuchma revealed in a December 1996 speech that as many as 191 mechanised infantry and tank battalions were rated not ready, adding,"This is especially dangerous in the forward-based units securing the nation's borders."
+In a December 1996 speech, President Leonid Kuchma revealed that as many as 191 mechanised infantry and tank battalions were rated not ready, adding,"This is especially dangerous in the forward-based units securing the nation's borders."